 The National Immigrant Justice Center (NIJC) offers internships to law students and undergraduate students to work in a variety of its different legal services programs.
 The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of low-income and impoverished individuals who are in need of legal representation.
-NIJC is not currently accepting internship applications.
-Please stay tuned for when applications open for fall and winter of 2019.
+NIJC is currently accepting internship applications for summer of 2020.

 NIJC has garnered a national reputation for providing quality legal services and advocacy for low-income immigrants, refugees, and asylum-seekers.
 NIJC’s trainings, publications, and technical assistance reach a diverse constituency of pro bono lawyers, non-profit community groups, policymakers, and government officials.
 NIJC’s office is located in downtown Chicago.